 5) Eat Local and Organic

 Whenever possible, try to eat local and in-season produce.
-Sticking to foods that are grown locally, in your own city or surrounding area, helps to reduce the carbon footprint created by shipping food from elsewhere.
-When a fruit or vegetable can be grown in your own backyard, or a local farm, the environmental cost is significantly reduced.
-Just imagine the journey that food from a distant country has to take by plane, ship, train, or truck, and then the produce must stay cooled, so it doesn’t spoil.
+Sticking to foods that are grown locally, in your own city or the surrounding area, helps to reduce the carbon footprint created by shipping food from elsewhere.
+When a fruit or vegetable can be grown in your own backyard or a local farm, the environmental cost is significantly reduced.
+Just imagine the journey that food from a distant country has to take by plane, ship, train, or truck, and then the product must stay cool, so it doesn’t spoil.
 Small farms are also more likely to adopt beneficial soil-care practices and maintain borders for local wildlife.
 Eating locally-grown food supports your local economy and promotes food security.
 It’s equally important to eat organic produce, which hasn’t been sprayed with toxic pesticides and other environmentally detrimental chemicals.
 Choose whole foods that are better for the planet, and better for your own longevity!

 6) Join a Local Co-op

-Co-operatives exist in every part of the economy, as well as the not-for profit sector and provide many of our essential social services.
+Co-operatives exist in every part of the economy, as well as the not-for-profit sector, and provide many of our essential social services.
 Co-operatives are member-owned and controlled enterprises that are created to meet a common need.
 By joining a local co-op, you will be able to participate in and benefit from your local economy.
 If you are passionate about a specific local cause or initiative, your voice will be heard in a co-op that shares your values.
 Or if you’re looking to purchase local products and services, there are many local co-ops in your area who can meet those needs.

 7) Drive Less, Drive Green

 Changing your driving habits can dramatically reduce your carbon footprint.
-Walk, bike, carpool or use public transportation whenever possible.
+Walk, bike, carpool, or use public transportation whenever possible.
 You could combine errands to make fewer trips.
 It’s also important to keep your car in shape with regular tune-ups and tire inflations to increase your fuel efficiency.
 To significantly reduce your carbon footprint, you might want to also consider switching to a hybrid or electric vehicle.
 Here some of the many benefits of driving an electric vehicle:

 - Lower “fuel” costs – The electricity to charge an EV works out to be around a third as much per kilometer as buying gas for the same vehicle